SargeyWargey/Homoothya/Story/Drafts/Chapter_16.md

 That's when I started to feel it.
 Real fear.
 Not the worried kind that came from hearing adults talk in the dark.
 But the kind that lived in your belly and made your breath come short.
 The kind that came from understanding, finally, that we were prey.

 Nashta felt it too.
-I could tell by the way she stayed close to mother, one hand always gripping fabric.
+I could tell by the way she stayed close to Mother, one hand always gripping fabric.
 She didn't run or play or even talk much.
 Just walked, her eyes too big in her thin face.

 When we stopped that night, there was no fire.
 Too dangerous, my father said.
 The smoke could be seen from miles away.
-So we huddled in our blankets and ate cold food and shivered as the temperature dropped.
+So we huddled in our blankets, ate cold food, and shivered as the temperature dropped.

 I lay between my parents, listening to the darkness.
 Strange sounds carried in the cold air.
 The yip of coyotes.
 The hoot of an owl.
 Something larger moving through brush somewhere down-canyon, its passage marked by the crack of breaking branches.